-We are more than happy to present our keynote speakers for 2022!
+We are thrilled to present our keynote speakers for 2023!

 Urban Besenfelder is associate Professor at the Institute of Animal Breeding and Genetics, University for Veterinary Medicine Vienna, Austria.
 He is the head of the University’s Reproduction Group at Wieselburg.

 He devotes his main interest to early embryo development in the Fallopian tube.
 In order to create a minimally invasive access to the ovary and Fallopian tube in animals, he established and applied various endoscopic techniques in rabbits, sheep and goats, pigs and cattle.

 Since then, this technique has been steadily refined for routine use, now allowing for a comprehensive assessment of the bovine oviduct for comparative in vitro and in vivo studies to determine environmental factors affecting early embryogenesis.

 Numerous scientific activities in this field are increasingly raising the question of what is the core function of the oviduct for the embryo during passage, what morphological and functional conformation and strength the embryo adopts, and what the golden standard embryo looks like for which it serves as a template for evaluating deviations.

 Dr Besenfelder will give a talk entitled: "The interaction between the environment and embryo development in assisted reproduction"